wobba/MuteToggleMicrophone/README.md

 # MuteToggleMicrophone
-Mute/unmute toggle for a microphone
+Mute/unmute toggle for a microphone.
+Get the .exe file from https://github.com/wobba/MuteToggleMicrophone/releases/latest